ImHungry48/GameProgrammingProject/README.md

  - Consumables: press button “E” to consume and increase health; consumable count decreases.
  - Pages:
    - Collect three pages to pass the game.
-   - Each page should trigger a dialog box telling a short story.
+   - Each page should trigger a dialog box telling a short story (will add the story for the final presentation).
    - If player has the right number of pages, game state announces player has won.
  - Batteries: press the button “R” to charge the flashlight.